PinheiroCosta/MyScripts/docs/catf.md

 * should work on every Unix based plataform (tested on bash ver 5.1.0)

 ## Instalation:
-move the script file to your _/usr/local/bin_ directory.
+move [catf.sh](https://github.com/PinheiroCosta/MyScripts/blob/main/bash/catf.sh) to your _/usr/local/bin_ directory.

 ## How to use: